arouyan/docs/docs/concepts/architecture-overview.md

 ### Ingress

-CAST AI provisioned clusters contain all the infrastructure needed to equip your app with an external TLS endpoint:
+The CAST AI provisioned clusters contain all the infrastructure needed to equip your app with an external TLS endpoint:

 * DNS entry to round-robin;
-* Load-balancing infrastructure: cloud-native load balancers that route traffic to sub-section of your cluster (e.g. traffic that hits AWS load balancer will route to AWS nodes);
+* Load-balancing infrastructure: cloud-native load balancers that route traffic to a sub-section of your cluster (e.g., traffic that hits AWS load balancer will route to AWS nodes);
-* Nginx ingress controller, paired with TLS certificate manager, that listen to your deployed resources and maintain routing&TLS configuration;
+* Nginx ingress controller paired with TLS certificate manager that listen to your deployed resources and maintain routing&TLS configuration;
-* Metric collection for your ingress traffic;
+* Metrics collection for your ingress traffic;

 All that is left for you as an application developer is to deploy your app, ingress resource, and configure a domain alias of your choice.
 See the [ingress guide](../guides/ingress.md) for more details.